rcs-agents/rcl/docs/overview.md

 ## Embedded Code

-RCL supports embedding executable JavaScript or TypeScript code within data structures through embedded expressions and embedded code blocks.
+RCL supports embedding executable JavaScript or TypeScript code within data structures through embedded code syntax. **Important**: Embedded code is stored as literal strings in the AST and is not parsed by the RCL parser.
+Code execution happens at runtime by appropriate engines.

-### Single-line Embedded Expressions
+### Single-line Embedded Code
 Start with `$[language]>` where language can be `js`, `ts`, or omitted (defaults to JavaScript):
-- `$js>` - Explicit JavaScript embedded expression
+- `$js>` - Explicit JavaScript embedded code
-- `$ts>` - TypeScript embedded expression
+- `$ts>` - TypeScript embedded code
 - `$>` - Uses default language from `Defaults.expressions.language` (defaults to JavaScript)

 ### Multi-line Embedded Code Blocks